An Operator Learning Approach via Function-valued Reproducing Kernel Hilbert Space for Differential Equations: Methodology

-It is worth noting that in practice, the integral in \eqref{a5} can not be calculated analytically.
-Then we often represent it by the numerical integration.
-Here we use the Gauss-Chebyshev integral and our calculation process become:
+It is worth noting that in practice, the integral in \eqref{a5} can not be calculated analytically, and we often represent it by numerical integration.
+We use the Gauss-Chebyshev integral, and the calculation becomes

-where $S_G \subset D$ consists fixed integration points, determined by Gauss-Chebyshev integral method and $\omega_y$ are corresponding coefficients.
+where $S_G \subset D$ consists of fixed integration points determined by the Gauss-Chebyshev integral method, and $\omega_y$ are corresponding coefficients.

-In next section, we will give the experiments involving many kinds of tasks to prove the efficiency of our approach.